karlstolley/stolley.dev/_posts/2019-11-13-supports-shines-brightest-on-dependent-styles.md

 Feature queries via [the `@supports` CSS at-rule](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) provide syntax to conditionally apply a set of style declarations when a given feature is supported.
-It’s common to see web developers test and immediately apply a given CSS property:
+It’s common to see web developers test and immediately apply a newer CSS property:

 ```css
 @supports(display: grid) {